Big Maths Characters and Phrases

 Pim is an alien from the planet CLIC.

-Pim has 3 arms on one side and 4 arms on the other side.
-He has 7 arms in total.
-There are 3 legs on one side and 4 legs on the other… so he must have 7 legs.
+Pim is a friendly character who has 3 arms on one side and 4 arms on the other side, so he has 7 arms in total.
+There are 3 legs on one side and 4 legs on the other… so he must have 7 legs!
 Pim has 3 ears and 4 ears, 3 nostrils and 4 nostrils, and he has 3 eyes and 4 eyes!
-So once children accept Pim’s 3+4=7 (arms, eyes etc), they easily accept that it must be true for other ‘Learn Its’ facts.
+So once children accept Pim’s principle that 3+4=7 (arms, eyes etc), they easily accept that it must be true for other ‘Learn Its’ facts.
 If ‘2 add 3 equals 5’ then we can use Pim to communicate that 2 add 3 will always be 5, no matter what ‘the thing’ is.

 Squiggleworth is Pim’s Pet!